...

 The Role of Canes in Managing Back Pain

-Canes can be an effective tool in managing chronic back pain by providing support and improving balance.
+Canes can be an effective tool in managing chronic pain by providing support and improving balance.
 They help redistribute weight away from the spine, reducing the pressure and allowing for better posture.
 By offloading weight from the lower back, canes can help alleviate pain and make movement more comfortable.

 Types of Canes